On Extended Thermodynamics: From Classical to the Relativistic Regime: Balance Laws for Continuous Classical Media

-We begin by reviewing briefly the field of continuous thermodynamics and sections $(2-4)$ follow the approach of ref.\cite{MH}.
-We assume a Newtonian background and consider an electrically neutral, continuous medium which at $t=0$ occupies a smooth bounded region $U$ of Euclidean $R^{3}$ with smooth boundary $\partial U$.
-For generality purposes, we assume that the medium is acted upon by external forces whose nature for the moment are left unspecified.\\ The kinematics of the medium is described by one parameter family of orientation preserving diffeomorphisms\footnote{ For the purpose of this work, we assume the motion to be smooth enough so that all mathematical operations are well defined.
-In ref.\cite{MH}, $C^{r}$ regular motions are defined, but in this work we do not enter in such fine mathematical details.} $\phi_{t}, t \geq 0$ defined according to:
+As a prelude, in the next three sections, we discuss a few relevant properties of classical continuous media.
+For our purposes, it is sufficient to consider an electrically neutral, continuous medium which at $t=0$ occupies a smooth bounded region $U$ of Euclidean $\mathbb{R}^{3}$ with smooth boundary $\partial U$.
+The kinematics of the medium is described by one parameter family of orientation preserving diffeomorphisms\footnote{We assume the motion to be smooth enough so that all mathematical operations defined in the next sections are well defined.
+In Ref. \refcite{MH}, $C^{r}$ regular motions are defined, but in this work we do not enter in such fine mathematical details.} $\phi_{t}, t \geq 0$ defined according to: